Welcome to the official website of Jefferson County New York

 Youth and Young Adult Services

-The application process does NOT secure a position in the SYEP.
-Applicants must qualify for the program and be ready and able to work in any geographic location within Jefferson County.
+The application process does NOT secure a position in the program.
+Applicants must qualify and be ready and able to work.
 Each applicant must also attend a mandatory Orientation session, which will be scheduled in May and June.
-Applicants will be notified of the date, time and location of the Orientation.
+Applicants will be notified of the date, time and location of the Orientation once they are scheduled.

 .

-During this Orientation, the applicant is required to bring in: original working papers, current photo ID, social security card or birth certificate and proof of your qualification into the SYEP (Medicaid insurance card, proof of receiving public assistance and/or proof of income).
+During Orientation, the applicant is required to bring in: original working papers, current photo ID, social security card or birth certificate, and proof of your qualification for SYEP (Medicaid insurance card, proof of receiving public assistance and/or proof of income).
 The WorkPlace staff will notify applicants of what documentation is required for Orientation Day.
 Please be sure to answer phone calls or return messages (voicemail) from WorkPlace staff in a timely manner.

 .